 Don’t get me wrong.
 I’m not saying you can instantly become a well-paid freelancer if you’ve got these four traits down.
 What I am saying is that you can become better paid if you actively work on improving these four areas.

 This is the obvious one.
 In order to become a well-paid freelancer, you have to be good at what you do.
 The better you are, the more you can charge.
-Fortunately, this one’s an easy fix.
+Fortunately, this one’s a simple fix.
 If you’re interested in what you do, it should be no hardship to pick up a book on the subject from time to time, maybe take a course or two further down the line.
 Learn as much as you can, and then implement what you learn.
+Practise.
+A lot.

 The thing is, if you’re not confident in your own abilities – even if you actually are pretty talented – you’re going to have a hard time convincing others that you’re as good as you are.
 Note how I didn’t say ‘as good as you say you are’?
 That’s because you’re probably not actively telling people you’re worth the money.
 And if you are, and you’re still struggling, you’re probably not very convincing.
-Quavering lines such as ‘Well, I normally charge this much, but I’m sure we could work out a deal’ do not instil confidence.
-People are going to smell blood, and they’re going to knock you down to a fraction of what you’re worth.
+Quavering lines such as, ‘Well, I normally charge this much, but I’m sure we could work out a deal’ do not instil confidence.
+People will smell blood, and they will knock you down to a fraction of what you’re worth.

 You know what?
-People who aren’t as good as you are making more money than you, simply because they have the balls to shout about themselves.
+People who aren’t as good as you are making more money than you, simply because they have the confidence to shout about themselves.
 This one isn’t such an easy fix.
 I guess the whole ‘fake it till you make it’ thing works, or, as Amy Cuddy likes to say, fake it till you become it.
 (See video below or click that link – totally worth the 21 minutes of your life.)
-This is much easier to do via email than over the phone, so if you can, correspond with prospective clients that way.

 This doesn’t just apply to prospective clients, either.
 Get to know your current clients, too, instead of just going through the motions.
 Build rapport.
 That way, when they need someone for a piece of work, you’ll pop into their head.
 ‘Oh, hey!
 Karen’s a delight to work with, and she always responds promptly!
 I wonder if she can write this for me?’